EMRahman/CourtCare/README.md

-# Wimbledon Ball Kids – Health & Logistics Assist
+# Idea for Ball Kids – Health & Logistics Assist

 A hidden wristband worn under the clothing wrist bands that serves two purposes: health tracking and match logistics.